What are design checklists?

 - Pass the finalized concept to the client for approval.

 With the above design checklists, the design team can successfully navigate through a graphic design project.

 UX checklist for website

 A web or digital design project comes with its own set of norms and limitations.
-It can either be a one-page plan or a massive website overhaul depending upon the design project.
-UX checklist for website includes basic ideas that the design team needs to communicate with the client and user:
+It can either be a one-page plan or a massive website overhaul depending on the design project.
+UX checklist for the website includes basic ideas that the design team needs to communicate with the client and user:

 - How much time does the design take to complete a task?
 Can it be simplified?

 - Are the actions taken to perform a task in the design interactive?